Oder–Havel Canal

 In 1934 a ship lift was built on the canal, near Niederfinow.

 It vertical lift was 36 m.
-The dimensions of the caisson are 85 x 12 x 2.5 m.
+The dimensions of the caisson are 85 × 12 × 2.5 m.
 It could lift vessels of up to 1000 tonnes displacement.

 History

 The assumed start of the actual Oder–Havel Canal is the current mouth of the Oranienburger Havel.
 It leads through the Lehnitzsee, which previously did not belong to the Havel, and reaches the Lehnitzschleuse.
 Most of the canal follows the former Malz Canal and then replaces the older Finow Canal up to its eastern end.
 Its top parting extends from the headwater of the Lehnitz lock to the Niederfinow boat lift.
 The natural resources of the catchment areas of the Havel and the advertising water and, in the event of drought, the Müritz-Havel waterway and the Elde are used to supply the water to the vertex.